GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

 and push it to the review server again.

-## Verify your changes on gerrit
+## Verify your changes on Gerrit {#verify}

-After you receive a Code-Review+2 from the maintainer, select the Verified button on the gerrit page for the change.
+After you receive a Code-Review+2 from the maintainer, select the Verified button on the Gerrit page for the change.
 This verifies that you have tested your changes and notifies the maintainer that they are ready to be submitted.

-The maintainer will then submit your changes to the repository.
+## Merge your changes via the commit queue {#cq}

+Once a change is ready to be merged, select the Commit-Queue+2 setting on the Gerrit page for it.
+This tells the CI system to test the change, and if it passes all the checks, automatically merges it.

 [commit-message-style]: https://chris.beams.io/posts/git-commit/